 Progress in understanding the geological evolution of the SECP require more constraints on the extent of the New Quebec and Torngat orogens, as well as characterization of pressure-temperature-time (PTt) trajectories and structural styles.
 Current knowledge highlights a gradual metamorphic gradient through the entire Falcoz Domain and a slow erosional exhumation (Charette, 2016).
 As for the structural style, the George, Mistinibi-Raude and Falcoz domains are all affected by subvertical shear zones.
 Of these, the Rivière George and Moonbase shear zones are conjugate and show deformation temperatures that are consistent with activity under average crust conditions (Vanier et al., 2018).
 Although piecemeal, this information suggests continuous tectonometamorphic overptinting from the North Atlantic Craton to the Baleine Domain.

-Different tectonic evolution models have been proposed in recent years.
-For further details, the reader is referred to the Models section of the Southeastern Churchill Province Geological Bulletin (geological synthesis of Lafrance et al., 2018).
+Different tectonic evolution models have been proposed in recent years (for more details, see Lafrance et al., 2018).